-You may get a tax offset under this Subdivision if you are an Australian resident individual who is aged 55 or over at the end of the income year and who has worked during the year.
+You may get a tax offset under this Subdivision if you are an Australian resident individual who was born on or before 30 June 1957 and who has worked during the current year.

 The amount of the offset depends on the amount of your net income from working, but is up to a maximum of \$500.
 (Basically, your net income from working is the total of amounts of assessable income that are mainly a reward for your personal efforts or skills, less any relevant deductions.)